Here is an excerpt from my self-published book, “The Plight of the Hare & Other Stories From the Shoe”. Illustration by Breena Nuñez.

 “I’m gonna shoot that rat!” he said determinedly.
 “A rat, oh no, not a rat,” I moaned.

 I watched him aim; I couldn’t look toward the fridge because I didn’t want to see how big the rat was.
 It was quiet for a long time, the chewing stopped.
 Bing!
 A shot sounded from the BB gun.

-“$#%^&” cursed my husband as he got his foot caught on the blanket while stumbling out of bed.
+“$#%^&” cursed my husband as he jumped off the bed and got his foot caught on the blanket.
 He tried to hit the fleeing rat with the butt of the rifle, but just tripped and cursed some more.
 He came back to bed “I’m gonna get that rat.”
 He was getting back under the covers when I heard another noise, “What’s that?”

 The noise was coming from the sliding glass door.
 A beautiful mosaic of cracking glass was slowly climbing to the top of the door.
 It actually looked pretty with the street light shining in the background.

 “You hit the sliding glass door?!!”
 I said, holding my smirk inside my mouth.
 “I’m going to sleep.”
 And he turned over.

 “Was it a big rat?”
 I winced at the question.
 “Yea, a really big one.”

 “Oh, no…” I went to sleep to the sound of crackling glass.
 The morning was a buzz as soon as the kids woke up.